Last updated: July 8th, 2025

 $ beet import .

-I wrote a small shell script
+Given that this process can feel tedious, I wrote a small shell

-is used like so:
+works like so:

 $ splitflac example.cue example.flac